nnichols/nnichols.github.io/_pages/CONTRIBUTING.md

 ## Pull Requests

 1. Contact myself through any available means.
 2. If any change would impact the directory or URL structure of the website, be sure to update every instance of the impacted URLS to reflect any relevant differences.
 3. Build the site with jekyll to ensure no critical faults exist.

 ### Want to contribute but don't know where to start?

 Improving documentation or adding examples as you learn a new project can is an easy way to pitch in.
 If you're looking to pitch in more extensively, check out the open [issues and feature requests](https://github.com/nnichols/nnichols.github.io/issues) and take a crack at one of them.

-### Our Pledge
+### Our pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.